 Why Digital Anonymity Requires Sophisticated Strategy

-According to security researchers at the Electronic Frontier Foundation, anonymous communication involves multiple layers of technological protection.
-Simply using a virtual private network doesn't guarantee complete anonymity — metadata, browser fingerprinting, and subtle digital traces can potentially compromise a whistleblower's identity.
+Security researchers at the Electronic Frontier Foundation say that staying anonymous online isn't simple - it takes multiple layers of tech protection.
+Just using a VPN won't guarantee you're completely anonymous.
+Things like metadata, browser fingerprinting, and other subtle digital traces can still potentially give away a whistleblower's identity.

 Critical Technical Considerations for Anonymous Communication